Skip to main content

 from_numpy()

-Creates a tensor from a provided numpy array on the host device.
+Creates a buffer from a provided numpy array on the host device.

 The underlying data is not copied unless the array is noncontiguous.
 If it is, a contiguous copy will be returned.